 It is hot, you guys.
 As in HOT.
-I am sure everyone can feel it, but being eight months pregnant, having 3 little kids to run after, and living in a house without an AC… Well, boil me to death and let’s just be done with it!
+I am sure everyone can feel it, but being eight months pregnant, having 3 little kids to run after, and living in humid, central NC in a house without AC… Well, boil me to death and let’s just be done with it!

 So, what’s a hot mama to do if she does not have $3000 to buy an AC system for her house?

 Why, look for a cheaper alternative, of course.
-As in much much much cheaper, we are talking here.
+As in much much much cheaper.

 $20 and change.
 Yes!
 That is in the budget.

-I watched some cool videos on YouTube for how to make a homemade AC unit and at the end, made up kind of my own simple design that doesn’t require the use of a drill or any power tool.
-Keep it simple man.
+I watched some cool videos on YouTube on how to make a homemade AC unit and in the end, made up kind of my own simple design that doesn’t require the use of a drill or any power tool.

 A cooler.
 Not too small, you want at least one, preferably two 1 gallon bottles to fit in there.
-This cooler cost me $7 at Wall Mart.
+This cooler cost me $7 at Walmart.

 You will also need a utility knife.